-Exploring Waves in GCSE Physics Waves are a fundamental concept in physics, representing the transfer of energy through space and matter.
-This overview will cov...
+Exploring Waves in GCSE Physics Waves are a fundamental concept in physics, encompassing various phenomena related to sound and light.
+In this overview, we will...

 Exploring Waves in GCSE Physics

-Waves are a fundamental concept in physics, representing the transfer of energy through space and matter.
-This overview will cover the two main types of waves: transverse and longitudinal, their properties, and phenomena associated with them.
+Waves are a fundamental concept in physics, encompassing various phenomena related to sound and light.
+In this overview, we will explore the two main types of waves: transverse and longitudinal, their properties, and the electromagnetic spectrum.

 Types of Waves

-Transverse Waves: In transverse waves, the oscillation is perpendicular to the direction of wave travel.
-A common example is light waves.
+Transverse Waves: In these waves, the oscillation is perpendicular to the direction of wave travel.
+Examples include light waves and waves on a string.

-Longitudinal Waves: In longitudinal waves, the oscillation occurs in the same direction as the wave travel.
-Sound waves are a prime example of longitudinal waves.
+Longitudinal Waves: In these waves, the oscillation occurs in the same direction as the wave travel.
+Sound waves are a prime example.

 Properties of Waves

-Waves have several key properties that define their behavior:
+Waves possess several key properties that define their behavior:

 Amplitude: The maximum displacement of points on a wave from its rest position.

-Period: The time taken for one complete wave to pass a point.
+Period (T): The time taken for one complete wave to pass a point, related to frequency by the equation T = 1/f.

-Wave Speed: The speed at which the wave travels through a medium, calculated using the formula: Wave Speed = Frequency × Wavelength.
+Wave Speed (v): The speed at which the wave travels through a medium, calculated using the formula v = f × λ.

 Wave Phenomena